sklf/USTC_lab/content/en/authors/ZhiLu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Ph.D.
-Students
+  - Faculty
 ---

-Zhi Lu received B.S. and MPhil.
-Pdegree from the University of Electronic Science and Technology of China.
-He is currently pursuing the Ph.D. degree at the School of Information and Communication Engineering, University of Electronic Science and Technology of China.
-He is supervised by Prof Bing Zeng and co-supervised by Prof. Yan Chen and Prof. Yang Hu.
-His current research interests include wireless sensing, and fashion recommendation.
+Zhi Lu received PhD degree from the University of Electronic Science and Technology of China (UESTC) in 2022.
+He is currently a Postdoc researcher at University of Science and Technology of China.
+His research interests include wireless sensing, signal processing, and machine learning.